 Now down to the nitty-gritty.
 What is the average cost of dental implants in the UK?

 Well, the answer depends on a few different factors.
-Private dental clinics set their own prices, meaning the cost for dental implants will vary depending on your location and on the dental practice you attend.
+Private dental clinics set their own prices, meaning the cost for teeth implants will vary depending on your location and on the dental practice you attend.

 For dental implants Glasgow, The Park Practice offers a competitive rate, with the average price being £2100 for a single dental implant.
 The location of the implant and the complexity of the work involved will also have an effect on this price.